Today’s 10-Year Refinance Rates

 How we source rates and rate trends

 Thinking about refinancing your mortgage and paying off your home faster?
-You’re not alone.
-Many homeowners are turning to 10-year refinances as a way to ditch long-term debt, save significantly on interest, and build equity faster.
+Many homeowners are turning to 10-year refinances as a way to eliminate long-term debt, save significantly on interest, and build equity faster.

 Why Consider a 10-Year Refinance?

-A 10-year refinance is a smart option for homeowners who want to take on higher monthly payments in exchange for paying off their mortgage faster and saving significantly on interest.
+A 10-year refinance is a smart option for homeowners who can handle higher monthly payments in exchange for paying off their mortgage faster and saving significantly on interest.
 By shortening your loan term, you can own your home outright sooner and reduce what you pay in financing costs over time.

-It’s also a strong choice if you already have around 10 years left on your mortgage.
-In that case, refinancing into a new 10-year loan helps you stay on track while taking advantage of lower interest rates, a lower payment, or both.
+It’s also a strong choice if you already have around 10 years left on your current mortgage.
+In that case, refinancing into a new 10-year loan helps you stay on track while taking advantage of a lower interest rate, a lower payment, or both.

 Compare 10-Year Refinance Rates

-Before committing to a refinance, it helps to see how 10-year terms compare with other options.
-The term you choose affects your monthly payment, total interest, and how quickly you build equity.
+Before committing to a refinance, it helps to see how a 10-year term compares with other options.
+Your choice of term affects your monthly payment, total interest paid, and how quickly you build equity.

 ProductRateAPR